aicpslab/certified-data-driven-feedback-sim/README.md

 **(iii) Hard-constraint satisfaction and recursive feasibility.**
 No hard-constraint violations were observed over the tested initial conditions and prediction horizons, and recursive feasibility was maintained throughout the simulations.

 Taken together, the benchmark demonstrates the proposed synthesis from offline construction to direct online feedback realization, with close reference-behavior recovery and low measured latency while satisfying the hard constraints and maintaining recursive feasibility.
-The proposed method is not tied to MPC or to this benchmark: here, MPC provides the reference behavior and compiled baseline, while the lateral-vehicle benchmark provides a finite-horizon closed-loop setting in which these properties can be evaluated together.
+The proposed method is not tied to the particular reference policy or benchmark used here: MPC provides the reference behavior and compiled baseline, while the lateral-vehicle example provides a finite-horizon closed-loop setting in which the resulting feedback properties can be evaluated together.

 ## Citation